sulu/sulu/UPGRADE.md

 ## dev-develop

+### Admin Navigation

+The admin navigation should not be built into the constructor anymore.
+Instead the `getNavigation` function from the `Admin` class should return a `Navigation` object.
+This makes it easier to override only this part of the Admin.

 ### sulu.rlp tag deprecated

 The `sulu.rlp` tag, which can be added in the template XMLs, is not used anymore by the new UI.
 Instead the result of